Sunday, March 23, 2025

 1. In a medium saucepan, melt the butter over medium-high heat.

-2. Add the diced onion and celery; sauté until soft and translucent, about 3-4 minutes.
+2. Add the diced onion and celery (leeks, if adding); sauté until soft and translucent, about 3-4 minutes.

 3. Stir in the flour and cook for about 2 minutes until it smells toasted.